-- First-generation status – The percentage of freshmen first-generation students has remained stable over time, ranging from 64% in 2009 to 60% in 2010 and 2011.
+- First-generation status – The percentage of freshmen first-generation students has remained relatively stable over time, ranging from 60% in 2010 and 2011 to 68% in 2013.
 To see the percentage of first-generation freshmen between 2009-2013, click here.
 To see items on the 2013 survey where there were substantial differences between first-generation and non first-generation freshmen, click here.

 - Financial difficulties – Compared with last year, 2013 BCCSE results show a stable level of difficulty in Nicholls freshmen paying for college.
 To see trends in perceived student difficulty in paying for college, click here.
 To see changes in the payment sources students use for college expenses (scholarships and grants, student loans, parents/family, or self-pay), click here.

 Complete results from the 2009-2012 BCSSE administrations can be found below: